How to Get a Commercial Drone License by Lawyer & Pilot –

 No, you already had your check when you obtained your Part 61 certificate.
 This means you’ll receive your remote pilot certificate faster than a new pilot.

-VII.
+VIII.
 Currency (Every 24 Months You Have to Prove Your Aeronautical Knowledge)

 Section 107.65 says, a “person may not operate a small unmanned aircraft system unless that person has completed one of the following, within the previous 24 calendar months: